Contact Us

 Strategy

-Regarding the impact of climate change on our business, we have identified the risks and opportunities associated with climate change based on the two scenarios outlined by the latest Sixth Assessment Report by the IPCC (Intergovernmental Panel on Climate Change) and the IEA (International Energy Agency) - one in which the global average temperature rises by more than 4°C, and another in which the rise is kept to below 2°C (with some instances kept within 1.5°C) as agreed upon in the Paris Agreement.
+Regarding the impact of climate change on our business, we have identified the risks and opportunities associated with climate change based on the two scenarios outlined in the latest Sixth Assessment Report by the IPCC (Intergovernmental Panel on Climate Change) and the IEA (International Energy Agency) - one in which the global average temperature rises by more than 4°C, and another in which the rise is kept to below 2°C (with some instances kept within 1.5°C) as agreed upon in the Paris Agreement.

 Category Climate Change Risks and Opportunities Identified Impact Level Timeline